peteretelej/peteretelej.github.io/_posts/2014-9-22-git-commands-quick-dirty-git-shortcuts.md

 <a href='#git-guides' class='tag is-info'>Git Guides and Tutorials</a>
 </div><!--/.tags-->

 <p>This is <b style='text-transform:uppercase'>not a tutorial</b> on how to use git.
 It's meant as a quick way to look up git commands.
-Please do not use these commands if you're just learning to use git; kindly <a href='#git-guides'>follow these links</a> at the bottom of this post to get Git guides and tutorials.</p>
+Please do not use these commands if you're just learning to use git;
+kindly <a href='#git-guides'>follow these links</a> at the bottom of this post to get Git guides and tutorials.</p>

 <h2>Git Quick Commands Listing</h2>

-<h3 id="git-config">Git Configuration:</h3>
+<h3 id="git-config">Git Configuration</h3>

-Add your name and email (baked into each commit made)
+Add your name and email (baked into each commit made):
 {% highlight sh lineos %}
 git config --global user.name "Your Name" git config --global user.email you@example.com